suited/suited.js/docs/architecture.md

   - listens to:- `GoBack` and `GoForward` event.
   - fires:- `LocationChanged`
 * [`ModePlugin`](https://github.com/suited/suited.js/blob/master/src/main/assets/js/plugins/modes/modePlugin.js)
-  - responsible for setting the current `Mode` and setting up a &lt;style&gt; placeholder for Modes to attach custom style to.
+  - responsible for setting the current `Mode` and setting up a &lt;style&gt; place-holder for Modes to attach custom style to.
   - listens to:- `NextMode`, `PrevMode`, `SetMode`, `SetModeNum` and `ESC`
-  - fires:- `BeforeModeChange`, `AfterModeChange` to allow modes to setup and teardown and DOM or style changes that they make.
+  - fires:- `BeforeModeChange`, `AfterModeChange` to allow modes to set-up and tear-down DOM or style changes that they make.
-  - fires:- `BeforeSlideChange` and `AfterSlideChange` to allow the Mode to dress the current slide as if it had just been transitioned to rat in the new Mode rhather than simply changing mode.
+  - fires:- `BeforeSlideChange` and `AfterSlideChange` to allow the Mode to dress the current slide as if it had just been transitioned to rat in the new Mode rather than simply changing mode.
   - fires:- `ModeCSSFree` to let the new mode that the previous modes style placehoder has been cleaned up and it is free to add style if it chooses.
-  - fires `LocationChanged` in the event of receiving `ESC` because it not only chnages to default mode but moves the navigation pointer back to the top of the document.
+  - fires `LocationChanged` in the event of receiving `ESC` because it not only changes to default mode but moves the navigation pointer back to the top of the document.

-  Technically the builtin Modes are also plugins but they willl be discussed below.
+  Technically the built-in Modes are also plugins but they will be discussed below.

 #### Modes